Critical Care Medicine Fellowship Clinical Training

 Rotation Supervisor: Rana Biary, MD

-Toxicology is a 2-week elective offering providing fellows with comprehensive exposure to medical toxicology through clinical consultations, didactics, and hands-on patient care.
+Toxicology is a two-week elective offering providing fellows with comprehensive exposure to medical toxicology through clinical consultations, didactics, and hands-on patient care.
 Rotators engage with the New York City Poison Control Center, hospital-based toxicology services, and occupational/environmental clinics to develop expertise in managing poisonings, overdoses, and toxic exposures.
 The curriculum emphasizes clinical skills, scientific literature review, public health roles, and patient safety.
 Training includes bedside consultations, risk communication, and interprofessional collaboration.
-Fellows will also engage in medical toxicology clinical consultation at NYU Langone Medical Center Manhattan campus, Bellevue Hospital Center, and the Manhattan VA Hospital.
+Fellows will also engage in medical toxicology clinical consultation at NYU Langone’s Manhattan campus, Bellevue, and the Manhattan campus of the VA NY Harbor Healthcare System.

 Bellevue Nocturnal ICU